Billy McMillon

-William Edward McMillon (born November 17, 1971) is an American former professional baseball outfielder.
-He played in Major League Baseball (MLB) during six seasons between 1996 and 2004, for four different teams.
+William Edward McMillon (born November 17, 1971) is an American former professional baseball outfielder and currently manager of the Fredericksburg Nationals.
+He played in Major League Baseball (MLB) during six seasons between 1996 and 2004 for four different teams.
 As a player, he threw and batted left-handed, stood 5 ft 11 in tall, and weighed 172 lb.
-He is an inductee of the International League Hall of Fame.
+He was inducted into the International League Hall of Fame.

 Since retiring as a player, McMillon has been a coach and manager in Minor League Baseball.
-He most recently served as manager of the Worcester Red Sox, a Triple-A affiliate of the Boston Red Sox, in 2021.
-In 2022 he was named development coach for the Rochester RedWings, a Triple-A affiliate of the Washington Nationals.
+He worked in the Boston Red Sox organization from 2008 to 2021, serving as the manager of the Pawtucket/Worcester Red Sox, Boston's Triple-A, in 2019 and 2021.
+He joined the Washington Nationals organization in 2022, becoming coach of Fredericksburg before the 2025 season.

 Early years

-McMillon was born in Alamogordo, New Mexico, and graduated from high school in Bishopville, South Carolina.
+McMillon was born in Alamogordo, New Mexico and graduated from high school in Bishopville, South Carolina.
 He attended Clemson University where be he played college baseball from 1991 to 1993 for the Tigers, accruing a .382 batting average.
 He was selected by the Florida Marlins in the eighth round of the 1993 MLB draft.